 21 Day Grand Tour - Discover New Zealand

-- All our tour packages will be customized to suit you - let us help plan and perfect your dream vacation
+- An exciting itinerary will be customised to suit you - let us help plan and perfect your dream vacation

 - We offer self-drive trips, we arrange all your accomodations, activities, attractions (you select) we book your car (fun, freedom, independence, flexibility) you set the pace each day or, select a private driver trip (fully guided) or, escorted coach tours (daily commentary).

 - Either way, you will have an awesome time on our wonderful 21 day Grand New Zealand Tour with Real New Zealand Tours -

-This itinerary shows you the very best of our North and South Islands.
+This sample itinerary below shows you the very best of our North and South Islands.
 Please note we have deliberately included some two and three night stays - in some premier locations so that you can immerse yourself into, and enjoy, some real Kiwi culture - with the locals!

 Kia ora - welcome to New Zealand